 Ask: Can you think of any biblical principles that might apply to the transgender experience?

 Allow discussion and then explain that you are going to looking at some verses which apply to what transgender people experience.

 Explain that there aren’t any scriptures that deal directly with the issue of transsexualism.
 But there are a few scriptures which deal with principles connected with the transgender experience.
-Also, how the bible deals with forms of transgenderism in biblical times can help us understand God’s perspective on transgender people.
+Also, how the Bible deals with forms of transgender identity in biblical times can help us understand God’s perspective on transgender people.

-Gender dysphoria, the primary cause of transgenderism, could be considered a birth defect (where a brain for one gender is in the body for another).
-The bible deals directly with the issue of birth defects.
+Gender dysphoria, the primary cause of transgender identity, could be considered a birth defect (where a brain for one gender is in the body for another).
+The Bible deals directly with the issue of birth defects.

 Have someone read John 9:1-3.

 Many people connect being transgender with sin.
 According to Jesus, are birth defects the result of anyone’s sins?
 Are they signs the person with the birth defect is sinful?

 Based on why Jesus says this man is born blind, what reason could we conclude that people are born with birth defects like gender dysphoria and intersex conditions?

 Explain that according to Jesus, birth defects like congenital blindness are not necessary the result of anyone’s sin.
 To connect someone’s blindness, paralysis, or gender dysphoria with sin is to miss the point.
 These are natural conditions common to our imperfect world.